raballew/kne-on-ocp/README.md

 indicate that a critical error caused the virtual instance to crash and in a testing environment recovering automatically might be a bad idea.

-The operators required to use node types supplied by vendors such as Arista or Keysight do not seem to work on OpenShift out of the box as it requires resources managed trough them still need additional privileges.
+The operators required to use different node types supplied by vendors such as Arista or Keysight do not seem to work on OpenShift out of the box as resources managed trough them still need additional privileges.
 Due to this limitation a RBAC patch has to be applied between namespace and topology creation.
 Keep in mind, that this was done to proof the point that it is possible to run KNE on OCP.
 Before considering going into production reaching out to the vendors in order to build a supported solution is highly recommended.

 [kne]: https://github.com/openconfig/kne
 [kne-docs]: https://github.com/openconfig/kne/blob/main/docs/setup.md